 Hover to see how Factors connect to Verbal Reasoning.
 Then click connected Factors to explore strategies related to multiple Factors.

-Verbal Reasoning is used when we make inferences about things not directly stated in a texts and for understanding figurative language like metaphors.
+Verbal Reasoning is used when we make inferences about things not directly stated in a text and for understanding figurative language like metaphors.
 We understand what we read by connecting new details with things we read earlier in the book and with our Background Knowledge.
 By developing these Verbal Reasoning skills, beginning readers start to make these connections too.

 Because most texts require the reader to draw upon Background Knowledge for inferring the full meaning, Verbal Reasoning can break down when the reader lacks the relevant Background Knowledge, possesses incorrect Background Knowledge, or has the applicable Background Knowledge but does not use it to properly form inferences.